michaelpq/michaelpq.github.io/presentations/index.markdown

 of the internals of the server, as well as of its external protocols.
 Not to be put in the hands of beginners.

-#### Postgres Open 2013: Taking advantage of custom background workers
+#### 2013: Taking advantage of custom background workers

   * [pdf of PGOpen](/content/materials/20130916_pgopen_bgworker.pdf)
   * [pdf of PG-EU 2013](/content/materials/20131029_pgopen_bgworker.pdf)
-  * Place: Chicago, US
+  * Place: Postgres Open in Chicago, US Date: 2013/09/17
-  * Date: 2013/09/17
-  * Place: Dublin, Ireland
-  * Date: 2013/10/31, slightly modified slides.
+  * Place: Postgres Europe in Dublin, Ireland Date: 2013/10/31, slightly modified slides.
   * Duration: 50~60mins

 Presentation about custom background workers, presenting basics of this